 Registrar representatives within the working group noted various methods their companies use to implement UDRP decisions, including, for example, providing the AuthInfo Code to the Complainant to effect the inter-Registrar transfer, setting up an account for the Complainant and transferring the name to the new account, et. al. The working group discussed that so long as the Registrar of Record effects the Panel’s decision by allowing transfer of the domain name, the Registrar would be in compliance with the UDRP, and the working group was reluctant to recommend specific implementation restrictions.

 The working group noted that a Registrar refusal to implement a UDRP Panel’s decision to cancel or transfer the disputed domain name to the Complainant, absent official documentation of a court proceeding, would be a violation of the UDRP, and, accordingly, should be referred to ICANN org Contractual Compliance for review.
 The working group noted that it will refer this reported issue of UDRP decision implementation to the RPMs Phase 2 Working Group, as the working group believed the specific implementation around UDRP decisions to be out of scope for the Transfer Policy.

+Additional Topic Recommended by SSAC

+In its submission providing early input to the PDP, the SSAC recommended that the working group address the issue of ensuring DNSSEC operational continuity in the transfer of DNS service:

+When a registrant bundles their DNS service with their registration, then it is essential that the transfer of DNS service be coordinated between the DNS service providers (who are most often the registrar when services are bundled) in order to ensure there is no discontinuity in DNS resolution (i.e., the registrant does not lose the ability to use their domain name).

+When the domain name is DNSSEC-signed in the bundled scenario, there is an additional risk of failure to validate if the transfer is not properly coordinated.
+Best practice security principles would ordinarily treat a security failure more harshly than a non-existent domain, the consequences of which will vary by application.

+These risks are substantially reduced during a registration transfer if a registrant uses a third party DNS service provider, one who is independent of the registration service provider.
+It is important to note that these risks are not specific to registration transfers; they are present whenever there is a change in DNS service providers.

+The SSAC recommends the Transfer Policy Review Team consider these concerns and seek the necessary enhancements to the current process that will ensure a secure, stable, and resilient transfer solution in the best interest of the registrant.

+The working group noted that this topic was not included in the Final Issue Report or the working group charter.
+While the working group acknowledges that it is an important subject area for additional work, the working group agreed that it is outside the scope of this PDP and is better addressed in another forum.

 Next Steps